+Joerg Blumtritt is an entrepreneur, researcher, and professor of interactive media teaching at NYU New York and Abu Dhabi.
+He co-founded data science and research&development companies in Munich, Gdansk, London, and New York.
 Joerg consults businesses and public institutions in technology driven transformation.
-As political activist and researcher, he works on projects regarding future of democratic participation and media.
-Joerg is co-author of the Slow Media Manifesto.
-He writes about media at slow-media.net, about data at beautifuldata.net and http://tyuya.com.
+As political activist and researcher, he works on projects pertaining to the future of democratic participation and media.
+Joerg is co-author of the Slow Media Manifesto which has been translated into 25 languages and is topic of numerous lectures and PHD theses.

 The word Cyberpunk was coined in 1980 by Bruce Bethke, cyberspace came 1982 by William Gibson.
 40 years later we think it is time to talk about how it felt when it all started: The promise of an utopian new age that would come through digital culture and the internet.